src-d/okrs/sourced-okr-methodology.md

 * From T-2 to T-0: Bottom-up weeks, all team members comment on the draft document, proposing:
   * Initiatives to achieve the OKRs proposed.
 Initiatives can be thought of as  groups of Epics that would help us achieving an OKR.
   * OKRs and Initiatives that aren't directly linked to one of the company-wide OKRs (or were overlooked), but do provide value to the company.
-  * Team leaders and Product and Engineering management play a key role here, to ensure there are Initiatives for each OKR and Epics (even under a broader definition) to help have a shared common understanding of the problem tackled, refine requirements, preliminary feasibility.
+  * Team leads and Product and Engineering management play a key role here, to ensure there are Initiatives for each OKR and Epics (even under a broader definition) to help have a shared common understanding of the problem tackled, refine requirements, preliminary feasibility.
 * From T-1 to T-0: OKRs are finalized, Initiatives linked to the respective Epics.
 This is a key week and commitment is required.
 * On T-0: the outcome is published and announced at CWM.
 The OKRs draft now finalized is merged to the [source{d} OKRs](https://github.com/src-d/okrs) repository.